GlennGeenen/geenen-mail-ses/README.md

-# Geenen Mail SES Plugin
+# Geenen Mail SES service

 This is a geenen-mail service for sending emails with SES as used by GeenenTijd.